-- "Made for iPod", "Made for iPhone" and "Made for iPad" mean that an electronic accessory has been designed to connect specifically to iPod or iPhone, or iPad, respectively, and has been certified by the developer to meet Apple performance standards. - Apple is not responsible for the operation of this device or its compliance with safety and regulatory standards.
-Please note that the use of this accessory with iPod, iPhone or iPad may affect wireless performance. - iPad, iPhone, iPod, iPod classic, iPod nano, and iPod touch are trademarks of Apple Inc., registered in the U.S. and other countries.
+- "Made for iPod" and "Made for iPhone" mean that an electronic accessory has been designed to connect specifically to iPod or iPhone respectively, and has been certified by the developer to meet Apple performance standards. - Apple is not responsible for the operation of this device or its compliance with safety and regulatory standards.
+Please note that the use of this accessory with iPod or iPhone may affect wireless performance. - •iPhone, iPod, iPod classic, iPod nano, and iPod touch are trademarks of Apple Inc., registered in the U.S. and other countries.
 Lightning is a trademark of Apple Inc.

-iPod cover art
+■iPod cover art

-- Depending on the iPod and songs in the iPod, iPod cover art may be displayed. - This function can be changed to on/off. (\rightarrow P. 259) - It may take time to display iPod cover art, and the iPod may not be operated while the cover art display is in process. - Only iPod cover art that is saved in JPEG format can be displayed.
+- Depending on the iPod and songs in the iPod, iPod cover art may be displayed. - This function can be changed to on/off. (→P. 263) - It may take time to display iPod cover art, and the iPod may not be operated while the cover art display is in process. - Only iPod cover art that is saved in JPEG format can be displayed.

-iPod functions
+■iPod functions

 - When an iPod is connected and the audio source is changed to iPod mode, the iPod will resume play from the same point in which it was last used. - Depending on the iPod that is connected to the system, certain functions may not be available.
 If a function is unavailable due to a malfunction (as opposed to a system specification), disconnecting the device and reconnecting it may resolve the problem. - While connected to the system, the iPod cannot be operated with its own controls.
 It is necessary to use the controls of the vehicle's multimedia system instead. - When the battery level of an iPod is very low, the iPod may not operate.
-If so, charge the iPod before use. - Compatible models (\rightarrow P. 277)
+If so, charge the iPod before use. - Compatible models (→P. 281)

-iPod problems
+■iPod problems